DevExpress/devextreme-angular-template/README.md

 ## <a name="add-template-to-existing-app"></a>Add DevExtreme Angular Template to an Existing Application

-If you have an existing angular application, use the `add-app-template` command to add a DevExtreme Angular Template to this application.
+If you have an existing angular application, use the `add-app-template` command to add a DevExtreme Angular Template.

 ```bash
 npx devextreme-cli add-app-template
 ```

-This command does not override existing files.
-It creates new files with another name.
-For example, *app1.component*.
-You should manually embed the new content in the existing files, or modify *app.module.ts* to bootstrap the created component.
+This command creates new files (for example, *app1.component*) and does not override existing files.
+You should embed the new content in the existing files, or modify the *app.module.ts* to bootstrap the component.

 ```TypeScript
 // ...